 Raisaheba Sakina Allibhoy Mahomed (1927 – 2026) pictured on January 25, 2025, on her 98th birthday.
 Photograph: Abdulmahomed Alibhoy Mahomed Family Collection, Madrid.

 It is with deep sadness that I share the news of the passing of my beloved aunt, Raisaheba Sakina Allibhoy Mahomed (nee Ali Prados), in Madrid, Spain, on Saturday, January 10, 2026, two weeks before her 99th birthday.
 She is survived by her four children, AbdulSultan, Gulam, Yasmin and Shamsah; grandchildren Jan Rashid, Omar, Yasmin, Nizar, Rebeca Laila, Gabriel Aziz, David Ali and Hana; sister Gulbanu Ali Prados; and brother Khanmahomed Ali Prados.
 Sakina was the granddaughter of the esteemed Ismaili missionary Jamal Meghji Mukhi and the daughter of Ashad Ali Haji, both of whom reflected her notable lineage.
-We will announce the details of her funeral, which will take place in Lisbon, once the date is confirmed in the coming days.
+Her funeral will take place on Friday, January 16, at the Imaili Centre in Lisbon, starting at 1:30 PM local time.

 Sakina aunty died of old age, yet her ability to communicate with her family members until her last day highlights her enduring resilience, strength and courage.
 I personally spoke to her just a few weeks ago, when I discussed my visit to Houston for the opening of the Ismaili Center by Mawlana Hazar Imam, His Highness the Aga Khan, on November 6, 2025.